Tuesday, June 30, 2015

 “Ouch!
 Watch where you’re going with that car!”
 Scarlett yelled at Nathan.
 He let go of the car controller and dove in her direction.
 He wrestled her to the ground.

-After Nathan punched Scarlett in the arm, bruising her, she managed to escape his grasp.
+After Nathan hit Scarlett in the arm, bruising her, she managed to escape his grasp.
 When the phone rang and went to voicemail, she stuck her fingers in her ears.
 A floodgate of tears erupted from her face.
 She was exhausted of trying to get along with her crazy family.

 The worst was when she was snowed in with them for days during a storm and could not go anywhere.
 This happened at least once or twice a year, as it snowed more in her hometown of Houghton, Michigan, than most places.